jerrinot/subzero/README.md

 </repositories>
 ````

-2. Add SubZero dependency into your project:
+2. Add SubZero as a dependency into your project:
 ````xml
 <dependency>
     <groupId>com.github.jerrinot</groupId>